Frequently Asked Questions About Camp Erdman

 Whenever you have groups of children together, teasing and bullying can occur.
 We do everything we can to prevent this from happening.
 Our staff are trained in how to spot this behavior and put a stop to it.
 We have no tolerance for this type of behavior and a camper could be sent home for bullying or intimidating actions.

-Please review our COVID-19 safety information below which was developed closely following CDC and State guidelines.
-Note that as CDC and State guidelines continue to change, our protocols are subject to change accordingly.
 We will continue to update our procedures based on any additional public health guidance changes, and we will let you know of those changes.

 - Campers and staff will wash and sanitize their hands between each activity and before and after each meal.